namdq2/rust-seal-toolkit/README.md

 ## 📄 License

-Licensed under the Apache License 2.0.
+Licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## 🆘 Support